NVIDIA-Merlin/NVTabular/Resources.md

 Resources
 ============

-This is a collection of presentation, blog posts and documentations around NVIDIA Merlin (NVTabular and HugeCTR).
+This is a collection of presentations, blog posts and documentation around NVIDIA Merlin (NVTabular and HugeCTR).

 Talks
 ----------